x402apis/voice-demo-provider/README.md

 ## How It Works

 This provider is the "missing link" that allows a Web3 user to access a Web2 service without an account or credit card.
+It leverages Parallax for the LLM layer and Deepagram for STT and TTS.
+OpenAI is also an option as the LLM.

 ![Provider Flow](./docs/provider-flow.png)
 _(**Note:** You can create a simple diagram for this and add it to a `/docs` folder.)_